-If an individual has not discussed and documented goals and preferences before the person has become incapacitated, he/she forfeits autonomy, and the surrogate must then make a decision that is authentic to the person's values (Scheunemann, 2012).
-Even a thoughtfully crafted health care directive or POLST may be difficult to interpret in a clinical setting, and a surrogate can help clinicians apply a patient's values to the decisions at hand.
+If an individual has not discussed and documented goals and preferences before he/she has become incapacitated, he/she forfeits autonomy, and the surrogate must then make a decision that is authentic to the individual's values.
+(Scheunemann, 2012) Even a thoughtfully crafted health care directive or POLST may be difficult to interpret in a clinical setting, and a surrogate can help clinicians apply a patient's values to the decisions at hand.